 Kudos uses an analysis of their personal preferences, each young person will discover why some careers are better suited to them than others as well as developing a greater understanding of themselves and all of their future options.
 Kudos has up-to-date information on hundreds of careers, and equips a young person with everything they need to know to make the best possible career decisions.

-Young People have the opportunity to explore PlotR.
-PlotR uses a psychometric game to help young people identify careers which are matched to the learning styles and preferences.
-Plotr has 750+ career profiles exploring salary, qualifications, useful skills, what it’s really like to work in that career.
-Plotr gives students and their parents information about different employers and latest trends along with thousands of work experience, volunteering & entry level opportunities.
+Young People have the opportunity to explore SACU.
+SACU uses a Spartan test to help young people identify careers and subjects which are matched to the learning styles and preferences.
+SACU gives students and their parents information about different a careers , subjects and training opportunities .
+SACU also provides LMI information to help students make informed decisions

 Careers and Future Focus Fair

-On February 20th 10-3pm students have the opportunity to visit a Careers Fair at Gateacre to speak to employers, training providers, volunteer organisations and universities.
+Each year Gateacre holds a careers and future focus fair .
+Students have the opportunity to visit the Careers Fair at Gateacre to speak to employers, training providers, volunteer organisations and universities.

 National Careers Service